gyandeeps/gyandeeps.github.io/_posts/2018-06-11-aws-appsync-graphql.md

 ## Add cache and state management

 We are going to use `aws-appsync` and `aws-appsync-react` libraries to create local cache where the data from graphql and your local state will be saved.
-The concept is more like `Redux` but here behind the scene `aws-appsync` use Apollo cache and its libraries to do the heavy lifting.
+The concept is more like `Redux` but here behind the scene `aws-appsync` uses Apollo cache and its libraries to do the heavy lifting.

 ```js
 import * as React from "react";